Russell-Waterhouse/blog/content/post/landmines.md

 coupling, and a general tendency towards more complexity than is needed.

 I'll give two quick examples in Java, because the Java ecosystem loves this kind of code.

 Example 1: getters and setters.

+Quick note: because I'm making a point about getters and setters, I'm not using a constructor here.
+I do know what constructors are.
+Just try to understand the point I'm making.

-If you have this code in Java, how should it be called?
+If you have some field in java, you are taught to make it private and use getters and setters like this.

 ```java
 class User {